SavinaRoja/SavinaRoja.github.io/_posts/2015-02-04-piping-frames-from-pymol-to-libav.md

 Executing this script will result in generated frames being passed immediately into `avconv` for encoding.
-Video encoding is also encoded simultaneously and will conclude immediately after the frames are done being created andthe pipe is closed.
+Video encoding is also encoded simultaneously and will conclude immediately after the frames are done being created and the pipe is closed.
 [Here's the full size render](/assets/dsred_high_res.mp4).

 ### Acknowledging some roughness